Share

 How to use a hoist with a sling

-Most patient hoists (including mobile and ceiling hoists) use a patient sling to support and lift the patient.
-No matter what kind of hoist you are using, we recommend following these steps.
+Most patient hoists (including mobile and ceiling hoists) use a patient sling to support and lift patients.
+We recommend following these steps, regardless of what kind of hoist you use (and refer to the client’s manual handling plan/transfer procedure where available).

 - Check the weight of the patient.
 It’s important that the patient’s weight doesn’t exceed the weight capacity of the hoist.
 You can find this information in the hoist’s manual.